buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 - While cursed, the target must make a Will Saving Throw at the start of each of its turns.
 If it fails, it wastes 1 Action of that turn doing nothing.
 - While the target is cursed, your attacks and spells deal an extra 1d8 Void damage against it.

 The remove curse spell (see description) ends this effect.
-At the Narrator's discretion, you may choose a curse with a different effect, but it should not be more powerful than those described above.
+At the Narrator' \*\*s discretion, you may choose a curse with a different effect, but it should not be more powerful than those described above.
 The Narrator has final judgment on the effect of a curse.

 **For each Critical Magical Success** obtained in the Magic Check, you double the duration.
 If you obtain 3 Critical Successes, the duration is permanent.